Bruno Fernando: Houston Rockets (2022–2023)

 On February 10, 2022, the Houston Rockets acquired Fernando, Enes Freedom and Dennis Schröder from the Boston Celtics in exchange for Daniel Theis.

 On July 26, 2022, Fernando re-signed with the Rockets in a two-way deal.
 On October 2, the Rockets converted his two-way contract into a four-year, $10.9 million deal.
 On October 19, he had his first start on the team with a seven-point, nine-rebound and seven-assist performance in a 117–107 loss to the Atlanta Hawks.

 Return to Atlanta and College Park (2023–2024)

 On February 9, 2023, Fernando and Garrison Mathews were traded to the Atlanta Hawks in exchange for Justin Holiday, Frank Kaminsky and two future second-round draft picks.
 On July 30, 2024, he was waived by the Hawks.

 Toronto Raptors (2024–2025)

 On August 4, 2024, Fernando signed with the Toronto Raptors.
-However, he was waived on January 7, 2025.
+He made 17 appearances (two starts) for Toronto during the 2024–25 NBA season, averaging 3.4 points, 3.0 rebounds, and 1.1 assists.
+Fernando was waived by the Raptors on January 7, 2025.